Port of Montreal: Economy

 Maritime and port activity in Montreal supports some 18,280 jobs and provides $1.5 billion in economic benefits to the Canadian economy (Secor study, 2008).

-The three levels of government recognize the importance of the Port of Montreal to the economy and are supporting the port on various projects.
-For example, the Province of Québec announced in May 2013 the signature of a collaborative framework with the City of Montreal for the extension of a thoroughfare that will link with port facilities.
-The province also announced the construction of an exit ramp from a major highway that will allow trucks to directly reach the port, and the reconfiguration of an entrance ramp on the same highway that will provide trucks leaving the port with direct access to the highway network.
-The two projects will improve truck access at the Port of Montreal.
+The Province of Québec announced in May 2013 the signature of a collaborative framework with the City of Montreal for the extension of a thoroughfare that was designed to link with port facilities.
+The province also announced the construction of an exit ramp from a major highway to allow trucks to directly reach the port, and the reconfiguration of an entrance ramp on the same highway to provide trucks leaving the port with direct access to the highway network.
+The two projects were designed to improve truck access at the Port of Montreal.

-The federal government announced in March 2012 that it would contribute up to $15.1 million toward two projects that will increase the port's container-handling capacity.
-At the same time it announced a subsidy of $500,000 toward the second phase of an electronic navigation project in the St. Lawrence River channel between Quebec City and Montreal.
+The Canada Infrastructure Bank announced $300 million in support of the Port of Montreal expansion project in Contrecoeur in 2018, and the Quebec government announced $55 million in financial assistance in 2021 and an additional $75 million in 2023.

-The Port of Montreal was behind the creation of the Logistics and Transportation Metropolitan Cluster of Montreal, or Cargo Montreal, an initiative that will help consolidate Montreal as a centre for goods transportation.
+The Port of Montreal was behind the creation of the Logistics and Transportation Metropolitan Cluster of Montreal, or Cargo Montreal, an initiative to help consolidate Montreal as a centre for goods transportation.
 The project is supported by the Metropolitan Community and its activities are financially supported by Québec's Finance and Economy Ministry, Executive Council Ministry, the Montreal Metropolitan Community and all Cargo Montreal members, while Transport Canada is a participant.

 Markets

 Export areas

-The port serves many diversified markets within North America.
-In 2012, 74.1% of the port's containerized cargo traffic was destined for or came from the Canadian market, mainly Québec (34.7%), Ontario (26.9%) and Western Canada (9.1%).
-The other 25.9% of containerized cargo traffic was destined for or came from the United States, mainly the Midwest (18.4%), and as a result, the port is a major source of truck traffic for Ontario's Highway 401.
+The port serves a variety of North America markets.
+In 2024, 46% of the port's cargo traffic was destined for exportation, coming mainly from Québec (53%), Ontario (29%) and Western Canada (10%).
+The other 8% of containerized cargo traffic was destined for or came from the United States, mainly the Midwest.

 The port has appointed representatives in the U.S., Europe and Asia to promote its advantages in those markets.

 Import areas

-In 2012, Northern Europe was the point of origin or final destination for 46.8% of the containers moving through the port, followed by the Mediterranean (19%), Asia (13.7%), the Middle East (7.4%), Latin America (5.9%) and Africa/Oceania (4.0%).
-Domestic cargo accounted for 3.2% of the port's containerized cargo traffic.
+In 2024, Northern Europe was the point of origin or final destination for 36% of the cargo moving through the port, followed by Asia (25%), the Mediterranean (22%), the Middle East (8%), Latin America (5%) and Africa/Oceania (4%).
 The port continues to benefit from traffic moving through the Suez Canal and the Panama Canal thanks to the direct services that shipping lines provide between Montreal and transhipment ports in the Mediterranean and the Caribbean.